senlin/so-clean-up-wp-seo/README.md

 * remove the Yoast SEO widget from the WordPress Dashboard
 * the tour is set to seen (there is no setting for this as the tour can be seen at any moment by going to the General settings of the Yoast SEO plugin)

 If you like the SO Hide SEO Bloat plugin, please consider leaving a [review](https://wordpress.org/support/view/plugin-reviews/so-clean-up-wp-seo?rate=5#postform).
+You can also help a great deal by [translating the plugin](https://translate.wordpress.org/projects/wp-plugins/so-clean-up-wp-seo) into your own language.
 Alternatively you are welcome to make a [donation](http://so-wp.com/donations/).
 Thanks!

 ## Frequently Asked Questions